Further applicant information

 of 15 October for a place in the following year, we encourage those thinking of applying as mature students to discuss their plans with us informally well before this closing date.
 We may also be able to offer advice on possible further study that many strengthen your application.
 It is important that mature applicants appreciate fully that Cambridge is a residential university, and that the University Statutes require all undergraduates to live in Cambridge for the whole of each Full Term in order to qualify for a degree.
 It is also important to consider the full costs of the proposed course, and to explore possible sources of finance.

 If you have already taken your A-levels and have achieved high grades that meet the standard offer grades, we will be pleased to consider your application as a Post-A-level candidate.
 Although the formal closing date for all applicants is the same, if you are applying as a Post-A-level candidate and are hoping to spend your ‘year out’ abroad, you should ensure that your Gap Year plans do not clash with the interview period in early/mid-December.
-Candidates for Medicine or Veterinary Medicine should be aware that they will be required to sit the BMAT examination in early November, those applying for Law will be required to sit the Cambridge Law Test and those applying for other subject will be required to take either a Pre-Interview Assessment or At Interview Assessment, please see under "Entry Requirements" on the Subject page for further details.
-Applicants for subjects requiring a Pre-Interview Assessment or the BMAT should ask their school or college for support in administering these exams for them.
+Candidates should note that they will still be require to sit the relevant admissions assessment/test if required by the subject you are applying for.
+Please see under "Entry Requirements" on the relevant Subject page for further details.
+Applicants for subjects requiring a pre-registration required assessment should ask their school or college for support in administering these exams for them.

 Prospective candidates who have taken examinations other than GCE A-levels are also most welcome to apply.
 We regularly make offers based on performances in other public examination systems, for example, the Scottish Advanced Highers, the German Abitur and the International Baccalaureate.

 If you hold, or expect to hold, a Bachelor’s degree of Honours standard from another university, and wish to follow a further undergraduate course at Cambridge, you may apply to become an Affiliated student.
-Affiliated students are full student members of the University, and differ from others taking undergraduate courses only in that they take their Cambridge BA degree after two years’ study instead of the usual three years.
+Affiliated students are full student members of the University, and differ from others taking undergraduate courses only in that they commence studies in year 2, completing their course one year earlier than standard entry students.

 At St John’s College we take only a small number of such students each year.
 Applicants are assessed individually on their merits, in competition with other applicants for entry at undergraduate level.
 Because of the intense competition for places at Cambridge, at all levels, we demand high academic standards from our Affiliated students.
-In cases where the student’s first degree is classed, we might expect a First Class or at least a very high Upper Second, while in cases where a GPA system is operated a score of 3.75 (out of 4.0) or higher might be required.
+In cases where the student’s first degree is classed, we might expect a First Class or at least a very high Upper Second.
 Attention is also paid to performance in the relevant school-leaving examination, where applicable.
-Strong academic references are also essential.
-Candidates with a first language other than English must obtain relevant qualifications, such as IELTS with an overall score of 7.5 and no component of the test below 7.
+A strong academic reference is also essential.

 Applications can be considered from potential Affiliated students in all subjects except Medicine, Veterinary Medicine and Architecture.
 Applicants need to provide evidence of their academic suitability and potential to study the subject for which they are applying, and for many subjects considerable prior knowledge is essential in order for a student to be able to enter the ordinary undergraduate course at an intermediate point (as an Affiliated student effectively does).
 Affiliated students often study the subject in which they have already taken their first degree, or a cognate subject in which their previous education will be helpful to them.